opconWizard/opcon-docs/docs/Files/Database-Information/Setup-for-Automatic-Microsoft-SQL-Mirroring.md

     the event the principal fails.
 - Unrestored Log specifies how many KB of unrestored transaction log the mirror server has in the redo queue.
-This value gives an indication of the \"failover time\" that will be necessary before the mirror server can take over serving up the database in the event that the principal fails.
+This value gives an indication of the "failover time" that will be necessary before the mirror server can take over serving up the database in the event that the principal fails.
 - Oldest Unsent Transaction is the time stamp of the oldest